moneroguides/1x03-using-moneo-as-money/script.md

 Another way of achieving this is by creating additional accounts.

 If we once again turn our attention to the *bottom toolbar* we will see an icon next to the node status.
 If we click on this, a new window will open with the **Accounts Management Tool**.
-You may create as many accounts as you like as these are simply additional sub-addesses which are grouped with a specific label.
+You can create as many accounts as you like as these are simply additional sub-addesses which are grouped with a specific label.

-Be warned, names and labels are wallet feature and if you restore your keys to a different wallet this information is not maintained.
+Be warned though, names and labels are wallet feature and if you restore your keys to a different wallet this information is not maintained.

 ### SEEDS AND KEYS

-As we have already discovered your seed phrase is an incredibly important thing to keep safe a secure.
-We also know that Feather is unique to other wallets as it records seed phrases in 14 words.
+As we have already discovered your seed phrase is an incredibly important thing to keep safe and secure.
+We also know that Feather is unique when compared to other wallets as it records seed phrases in 14 words.

 What if we wanted to restore these keys to a different wallet?